Middlesex University: Students' Union

-Middlesex Students' Union (MDXSU) is a non-profit organisation, separate to the university, which acts as the voice of students at Middlesex and supports them throughout their studies.
-The Students' Union provides social and skill-building opportunities through societies, events, volunteering and the student-run media.
-The latter, MDX Student Media, includes a termly magazine, radio station, TV channel and online blog showcasing student content.
-MDXSU is led by four Student Officers who are elected each spring by students at Middlesex.
+Middlesex Students' Union (MDXSU) is a non-profit organisation, separate to the university.

 In 1981, Union president Nick Harvey joined protests outside Rochester Row police station after six Irish students were detained without charge under the Prevention of Terrorism Act.
 That year, student John Kennedy stood in the Crosby by-election to highlight the case of seven students suspended from the Polytechnic after a sit-in protest demanding nursery facilities.

 Reputation and rankings

 In the Times Higher Education World University Rankings 2018, Middlesex University was the only modern university in London to feature in the top 500 global universities.
 In the Times Higher Education Young University Rankings 2017, Middlesex was named the top modern university in London.
 In the Guardian University Guide 2018, the university's Film Production and Photography course was named the top in London.
 In The Complete University Guide 2018, its Sports Science and Social Work courses were named the best in London.
 In 2017/18 the overall satisfaction from the National Student Survey was 77%.

 Middlesex is ranked within the top 401–500 universities in the world by the Times Higher Education World University Rankings 2020 and one of the top 100 universities in the world under 50 years old by the Times Higher Education Young University Rankings 2020.

 In 2017, Middlesex was recognised for its high-quality teaching in the government's Teaching Excellence Framework.
 The institute was awarded Silver and commended for valuing and rewarding teaching, as well as enhancing student engagement.

 The university has been awarded the Queen's Anniversary Prize three times and has twice received Queen's Award for Enterprise (for its international work).

 The Social Science Research Network (SSRN) ranks the university Business School the 209th international business schools in the world.

 In 2020 Times Higher Education World University Rankings ranked Middlesex's psychology degrees in the top 201–250 psychology degrees in the world.

+In 2022, 2023 and 2024 ARWU ranked Middlesex's psychology degrees in the top 301–400 psychology degrees in the world.